Concordium/concordium.github.io/source/terms-and-conditions/mobile-wallet-tc.rst

 New copy of these terms and conditions
 ======================================

-You can always find the latest version on concordium.software.
+You can always find the latest version on `concordium.software`_.

 You can contact Concordium Mobile Wallet support via support@concordium.software.